%%🖋 Edit in Excalidraw, and the dark exported image%%

 • This is to prevent regions that only share a single point to be considered as ‘adjacent’.
 If we did not have this restriction, a pie-chart could have infinitely many connected regions.

-Proved true by the Four Colour Theorem
+Proved true by for all by the Four Colour Theorem

 Optimisation Version: